What Is Childhood Asthma?

-- Long-acting medications work to prevent airway inflammation and keep your child’s asthma under control.
+- Long-acting medications prevent airway inflammation and keep asthma under control.
 Your child will probably take them every day.

-Based on your child's history and how bad her asthma is, her doctor will come up with an asthma action plan and give you a written copy.
-This plan describes when and how she should use asthma drugs, what to do when asthma gets worse, and when to seek emergency care.
-Make sure you understand this plan and ask the doctor any questions you may have.
+Based on your child's history, their doctor will come up with an asthma action plan and give you a copy of it.
+This plan describes when and how they should use asthma drugs, what to do when asthma gets worse, and when to seek emergency care.
+Make sure you understand this plan, and ask the doctor any questions you may have.

-Note that many of these medications contain steroids, which have side effects.
-They can irritate your child’s mouth and throat in the short term.
-Over a long period, they may stunt growth and lead to a bone problem like osteoporosis, reduced blood supply to the bones, and cataracts.
-They might make your child’s body less able to make natural steroids.
-But untreated asthma can lead to hospital visits, so you and your doctor should weigh the pros and cons when creating an asthma action plan.
+Many asthma medications contain steroids, which could have side effects.
+They can irritate your child’s mouth and throat.
+Some research shows that over time, they might cause slow growth, bone problems, and cataracts.
+After your child takes them, their body might not be able to make as many natural steroids.
+But without treatment, asthma can lead to health problems and hospital visits.
+You and your doctor should talk about the pros and cons of medication when you make an asthma action plan.

 Children under 4 may get lower doses and take their medications through an asthma nebulizer.
-This device changes the medicine from a liquid to a mist that your child breathes in through a face mask.
-The doctor will tell you how often to give these breathing treatments, but it’s usually up to four times a day, about 10-15 minutes at a time.
+This device changes the medicine from a liquid to a mist that your child breathes into their lungs.
+The doctor will tell you how often to give these breathing treatments.
+It’s usually up to four times a day, about 10 to 15 minutes at a time.
 To use the nebulizer: